St. Ann's Warehouse: 2000s

 Taylor Mac presented A 24-Decade History of Popular Music in which judy presents a 24-hour performance that covers popular music in the United States from 1776–2016.
 This presentation received a Special Citation from the Obie Awards presented by the American Theatre Wing.
 This production was also a finalist for the Pulitzer Prize for Drama.

+Notable productions

 The Intersection of Theater and Rock and Roll

 Throughout its existence, St. Ann's has presented a wide variety of concerts, including rock, jazz, world and roots music especially, and using its rising reputation to introduce new and overlooked artists to growing audiences.
 Among the most memorable performances include: Les Mysteres Des Voix Bulgares (1988), Aaron Neville's first solo shows (1988–1989), Marta Sebestyen with Muzikas (1989), Richard Thompson, Dr. John, Garth Hudson, Vic Chesnutt, Peter Blegvad, Victoria Williams, Jimmy Scott, Robin Holcomb, Jimmie Dale Gilmore, Del McCoury, and the World Saxophone Quartet with Fontella Bass.